p-7on/ProRecorder_iOSApp/README.md

 - CoreData – For local data persistence and offline access
 - EventKit – For Apple Calendar integration
 - Timer – For precise session tracking and management
+- XCTest – For unit testing and ensuring code reliability